 Records management is a key part of any organization’s compliance efforts.
-The implementation process is to create a plan for the implementation of records management that includes structure and procedures for capturing, storing, retrieving, and disposing of records.
+The implementation process is to create a plan for the implementation of records management that includes structure and policies for capturing, storing, retrieving, and disposing of records.

 The steps involved in creating the perfect records management implementation plan are:

 It is important to have a strategy in place when it comes to records management. , because without a plan, you may end up with a messy filing system that makes it harder to find what you are looking for.

 Records management generally includes the following responsibilities:

 - creating an organization culture that values records management

 - designing an organized filing system

 - developing policies and procedures to support information storage and retrieval

 In order to implement the perfect records management plan, you need to identify key stakeholders within your organization to help you create a plan.
 The key stakeholders for your records management plan can be:

 The Head of Records Management or someone with equivalent oversight